-Winter doesn’t only mean verbs like ‘inflict’.
+Winter does not only mean verbs like inflict.
 It really never graces, embroiders, or enhances, and it barely embellishes.
 It bejewels.
+Winter can be tough and mean, and endlessly brave and loyal.
 The rich texture of True Autumn becomes luxurious texture.
 As Nana said about all Autumn, you must feel it to know it – fur, suede, velvet, raw silks.
 The photos in the previous post were chosen because they had texture – tapestry, fur, roughness, or the scaly skin of the cobra in the music of the bellydance.
 Texture expresses heat just as colour does.
 Absence of texture feels colder.

 Autumn is close enough to touch while Winter has receded out of arm’s reach.
 Winter can feel more modern, like a 21st (or 23rd) Century city.
 Dark Autumn speaks of old luxe, dignified though not monastic.
 Vintage-antique (the Chanel cardi with handsewn silk flowers and bronze piping) works better than vintage-kooky (the daisy skirt).